A Brief History

 Since then, I have continued on my journey towards finding my own voice, whilst also working to inspire and support other writers along the way.
 In 2013, I won a Northern Writers Award for my young adult novel, Straight on till Morning (based on my experience of working with homeless young people and heroin users) and in 2015, I was commissioned by the Donor Conception Network to write the book that became Archie Nolan: Family Detective.
 Three weeks after the book launch, my mother died of cancer and twelve weeks after this, my new partner, Blacksmith Paul died suddenly and traumatically.

 As a natural reaction, I turned to writing to support myself through the years that followed, posting my poems and reflections on grief on a blog which became Swimming through Clouds.
 Through writing the blog, I helped myself to come to terms with loss and found myself, inadvertently, helping other people who had experienced bereavements.
-The blog has been read 150,000 times and has lead to me writing on grief for The Huffington Post.
+The blog has been read by around 200,000 people and has lead to me writing on grief for The Huffington Post.
 The book of the blog, Dear Blacksmith was released by Valley Press in February 2020.

 In the meantime, I have always worked with literature, both in Sheffield and beyond, often using my own experiences as the catalyst for new projects and initiatives to help other writers.
 In 2004, I founded the Sheffield Young Writers, a pioneering young writers’ project and later, worked with Signposts South Yorkshire to lay the foundations for further young writers’ provision.
 In addition, I worked for several years as a project manager for Signposts / Writing Yorkshire and as a consultant for The Reading Agency, Booktrust, The National Literacy Trust and Arts Council England, helping to shape policy for young writers and readers.